 As part of an online course I am participating in, I am slowly working my way through a study of the Heart Sutra (sutra is Sanskrit for “thread”).
 This sutra is chanted daily by buddhist practitioners all over the world.

 Dragons Gate is situated atop a high waterfall that cuts from the legendary Longmen mountains above the Yellow River at Hunan.
 Carp that have endured the difficult and treacherous journey upstream are faced with this final leap of faith at the gate.
 Those who succeed are transformed into dragons.
 Dragons have always held a special place in Chinese mythology.
 Known as Lung, they are closely associated … Continue reading Here there be dragons.

 In Sung China, two monks friends for sixty years watched the geese pass.
 Where are they going? one tested the other, who couldn’t say.
 That moment’s silence continues.
 No one will study their friendship in the koan-books of insight.
 No one will remember their names.
-I think of them sometimes, standing, perplexed by sadness, goose-down … Continue reading Wild geese.
+I think of them sometimes, standing, perplexed by sadness, goose-down sewn into their quilted autumn robes.
+Almost swallowed by the … Continue reading Wild geese.